Medical Marijuana Cards California logo

 The story of THC took a significant turn in 1964 when Dr. Raphael Mechoulam, an Israeli scientist, successfully isolated and synthesized THC, identifying it as the primary psychoactive compound in cannabis.
 This groundbreaking discovery opened the doors for scientific research, allowing experts to delve deeper into the effects, benefits, and potential risks of THC.
 In California, with its burgeoning cannabis culture, this discovery was met with great interest.

 Research institutions in the state began to explore the medical potential of THC, leading to a better understanding of its therapeutic properties.
 Over the decades, as the medical and recreational use of cannabis gained traction, THC’s status evolved.
-From being a compound associated primarily with recreational highs, it transitioned to being recognized for its potential in pain management, appetite stimulation, and other therapeutic applications.

 Today, THC stands not just as a symbol of California’s vibrant cannabis culture but also as a testament to the state’s commitment to advancing cannabis science and understanding.